Financial-Times/o-cookies/README.md

 # Cookies module

+This module is deprecated and is no longer maintained.
+Consider a [more standard approach](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) to handling cookies.

 Provides a utility for getting or setting the value of cookies.
 Also contains additional methods for getting and setting parameters of certain FT cookies (which use a variety of different syntaxes)

 ## Browser support